Cardiovascular Disease in Turner Syndrome & Cardiac FAQs

 Most of the heart disease in TS is congenital.
 Bicuspid aortic valve (two cusps instead of three), coarctation (narrowing) of aorta, aortic arch anomalies constitute majority of the congenital heart defects.
 Other defects may be anomalous pulmonary venous return, persistent left superior vena cava.
 Atrial and ventricular septal defects are less common.

 I was not born with any heart defects from birth.
 Am I still at risk for heart disease as compared to normal peers?

 Unfortunately, TS affected individuals are at increased risk of developing diabetes and hypertension, which predisposes them to premature coronary artery disease.
-Therefore, it is essential to aggressively control risk factors to ensure long-term survival free of cardiovascular problems.
+Therefore, it is essential to aggressively control risk factors to ensure long-term survival free of cardiac problems.